 Perseus by Cellini

-Cellini, just returned from the French king's court, obtained the commission directly from Cosimo I de' Medici, who didn't hesitate an instant to hire the most acclaimed artist of the moment.
+Above all, it is Benvenuto Cellini’s masterpiece, Perseus, that is most noticeable under the refined arcade.
+Cellini, just returned from the French king’s court, obtained the commission directly from Cosimo I, who didn’t hesitate an instant to hire the most acclaimed artist of the moment.

 When the statue appeared under the Loggia it provoked incredible enthusiasm among the Florentines, so much so that messages of praise, compliments, poetry and phrases of admiration were left at its feet for days.
 In his memoirs, Cellini tells of the epic casting of the Perseus, describing it as a furious battle against the flames, in a feverish and heroic atmosphere.